Portable Barriers for Vehicle Security Control

 Since the unfilled buttresses, or pods, weigh less than 700 pounds (318 kg), they and the other modular sections are easily moved with a small forklift, pallet jack or handcart.
 Forklift slots facilitate moving and positioning of the pods.
 Assembled and interlocked with quick lock-unlock pins in only two hours, the buttresses are then filled with concrete.

 These hydraulic units operate manually or with locally supplied power or batteries.
-They can be controlled automatically or via remote control using hardwired or RF links, card readers, key switches, local guard pushbutton stations or any combination.
+These portable barriers can be controlled automatically or via remote control using hardwired or RF links, card readers, key switches, local guard pushbutton stations or any combination.
 They can be sized to provide pass-through rates suitable for most inspection and identification station requirements.

-Towable barricades answer the need of our clients that require a temporary barricade system to address a specific threat or secure a facility during special events.
+Towable barricades answer the need of Delta clients that require a temporary barricade system to address a specific threat or secure a facility during special events.

 The first commercial version of the MP5000, the DSC1000, uses the company’s “Soft Stop” technology.
 Light enough to be towed by a golf cart and set up in only 10 minutes, the new DSC1000 portable barrier has already passed an ASTM crash test in which it stopped a 5,000-pound (2300 kg) vehicle going 40 mph (64kph), providing it with an ASTM rating of P50.
 With no foundation or electrical hook-up needed, two people can set up and take down the DSC1000 in ten minutes.